nabeelvalley/docs/src/content/blog/2021/03-02/jenkins-git-process-crashed.md

 ---
 published: true
-title: Jenkins: A Git process may have crashed in the repository
+title: 'Jenkins: A Git process may have crashed in the repository'
 subtitle: 03 February 2021
 description: Repair an issue preventing Jenkins from running Git processes
 ---